Angelinamurdock/sqlalchemy-challenge/README.md

 ### Temperatures at the Most Active Station over 12 Months
 !["temps_most_active_station"](SurfsUp/temps_most_active_station.png)

-## Code Source
+# Acknowledgements
+- **Data Source**: This project uses climate data provided to us in the Module 10 files.
-For this project, I worked with my classmate Jenni on various parts of the project.
+- **Other**: I worked with my classmate Jenni on various parts of the project.
 I used previous classwork to create the code as well as ChatGPT to troubleshoot.